chadwickbureau/chadwickbureau.github.io/doc/historical.md

   listing of the careers and biographical details for players and other personnel from the 1860s through to the early 20th century, with source citations.

-Taken together, the above give us coverage across all of baseball history.
-We are now matching and cross-linking these listings with each other, as well as with the league averages we produced as described above.
-This is a process which will take several years to complete fully, as there are several hundred thousand records to be transcribed and collated - for example, there are over 170,000 contract cards alone.
-In the meanwhile, an important output of the process is that we will be able to provide source links for more and more person entries.
-For example, where we have linked a person to a contract card, Baseball Reference displays link(s) to their corresponding card(s) on the person's page.

 The person details we can glean from the above sources are often still incomplete.
 One of the achievements of the Macmillan Encyclopedia was not just getting historical statistics organised and checked, but also providing biographical details for players